U.S. reveals rapid rollout plan for vaccine after record coronavirus surge

 New York Governor Andrew Cuomo on Tuesday complained about the lack of federal funding for vaccine distribution.
 He also criticized a data-sharing agreement put forward by the government that he said could “dissuade undocumented immigrants from taking the vaccine.”

-Cuomo expressed concern that data on those receiving the virus could end up in the hands of U.S. Immigration and Customs Enforcement.
+Cuomo expressed concern that data on those receiving the vaccine could end up in the hands of U.S. Immigration and Customs Enforcement.

 ‘TRAGICALLY FAMILIAR PATTERN’